jonasbb/serde_with/serde_with/src/guide.md

 ## 4. Derive macros to implement `Deserialize` and `Serialize`

-The derive macros work similar to the serde provided ones but they do implement other de/serialization schemes.
+The derive macros work similar to the serde provided ones, but they do implement other de/serialization schemes.
 For example, the derives [`DeserializeFromStr`] and [`SerializeDisplay`] require that the type also implement [`FromStr`] and [`Display`] and de/serializes from/to a string instead of the usual way of iterating over all fields.

 ## Migrating from the with-annotations to `serde_as`